ispc/ispc/docs/ispc.rst

 off all compiler warnings.)
 Furthermore, ``--werror`` can be provided to direct the compiler to treat any warnings as errors.

-Position-independent code (for use in shared libraries) is generated if the ``--pic`` command-line argument is provided.
+The ``--pic`` flag can be used to generate position-independent code suitable for use in a shared library.
+The ``--PIC`` flag can be used to generate position-independent code suitable for dynamic linking avoiding any limit on the size of the global offset table.
+When no ``--pic`` or ``--PIC`` flag is provided, the compiler enforces target-specific default behavior.

 Selecting The Compilation Target
 --------------------------------